Numerical simulations of jet launching and breakout from collapsars

-Finally, we study the strong winds produced by the non-magnetized progenitor.
+Finally, we study the strong winds produced by the non-magnetised progenitor.
 For example, \citet{Murguiaberthier2020} followed the expansion of the shock front over hundreds of gravitational times in the case of a low-spinning BH.
-In our work, we increase the spin to guarantee sustained strong winds over longer durations, allowing us to track the shock front (Fig~\ref{fig:shock_front}) and explore whether it can eventually break out of the star.
-At late times, however, the shock front stops its expansion.
-This is due to the fact that is absent a thermal energy source, for example, neutrino heating.
-It demonstrates that, the disk wind in a non magnetized system is not enough to break the star, it needs an thermal energy source \citep[e.g.,][]{Crosato2024,Crosato2025}.
+In our work, we increase the spin to guarantee sustained strong winds over longer durations, allowing us to track the shock front (Figure~\ref{fig:shock_front}) and explore whether it can eventually break out of the star.
+At a late time, however, the shock front stops its expansion.
+This is due to the fact that there is no thermal energy source, for example, neutrino heating.
+It demonstrates that the disk wind in a non-magnetised system is not enough to break the star; it needs a thermal energy source \citep[e.g.,][]{Crosato2024,Crosato2025}.